ChrisRawstone/DMiAI2024/Cell_Classification/README.md

 # Running and Developing the Model

 This section provides a detailed guide on how to run and develop the model, including hyperparameter tuning, retraining with optimal parameters, and generating ensemble predictions.
+The models we tested were ViTs, Resnets, VGG16, Densenet101 and efficiencynetb0.

 ## 1. Hyperparameter Tuning